Skip to main content

 What Is the FTC Health Breach Notification Rule?

 Crucially, the FTC’s definition of a “breach” is broad.
-It includes not only cybersecurity intrusions but also any of user data.
+It includes not only cybersecurity intrusions but also any unauthorized disclosure of user data.
 This means sharing health information with third parties like advertising platforms without clear, affirmative user consent can trigger a notification requirement and FTC enforcement action.
 This rule serves as a vital, albeit different, form of protection for the vast amount of health-related data generated outside the traditional healthcare system.

 Academic

-While HIPAA provides robust protections for Protected Health Information (PHI) within the clinical ecosystem of covered entities and their business associates, a significant volume of sensitive personal generated by direct-to-consumer wellness and fitness applications falls outside its purview.
+While HIPAA provides robust protections for Protected Health Information (PHI) within the clinical ecosystem of covered entities and their business associates, a significant volume of sensitive personal health data generated by direct-to-consumer wellness and fitness applications falls outside its purview.
 This creates a regulatory seam where the commercial incentives of app developers can conflict with user privacy expectations, a domain the FTC is now more aggressively policing through an expanded interpretation of its authority.

 The core of the issue lies in the legal definitions that trigger regulatory oversight.
 HIPAA is tethered to the existence of a relationship with a covered entity.
 The data itself, whether it be a glucose reading, an electrocardiogram trace, or sleep cycle analysis, is not intrinsically PHI.